Thoroughly read all of the introductory pages (including this one!) before proceeding.

 - Play all game cards and eShop games, regardless of region

-- Customize your HOME Menu with user-created themes and badges
+- Customize your HOME Menu with user-created themes and splash screens

 - Use “ROM hacks” for games that you own